premchander-revature/interviewquestions/DevOps/DevOps.md

 <blockquote>

-- Development principle which focuses on the automation of the Dev Ops pipeline to the extent that human intervention is not required.
+- Development principle which focuses on the automation of the DevOps pipeline to the extent that human intervention is not required.
 - Generally, source code control, building and testing, and deployment to staging are automated.
 - While acceptance testing and if necessary deployment to production environment may be handled by a Human or requires manual approval.